Ash-smile/dirname-v1/README.md

 ## What They Do

-Both `dirname` and `__dirname` are derived from the 'import.meta.url` object, which gives you the URL of the current module's file.
-The `fileURLToPath` function from the `url` module converts this URL to a file path, which we can then use with the `path.dirname` method to get the directory name of the current module.
+Provides the full absolute path to the directory containing the current module's file.

 ## Example